Autoflow/SecurePHP/doc/timeout.md

     {

+    // prevent from eof errors
+    $mysecure->eof();

     // create error report
     $report = new ConfigError("database error","connection to database failed.", $e);

-    // error report will now be send every 30 minutes
+    // error report will now be send every 30 minutes only
+    // if error raises in meantime again.
     $report->raise();

     }